What is a cleft palate?

 If your child seems to have discomfort you can safely give Tylenol® (acetaminophen), Children’s Motrin® (ibuprofen), or other pain medicine prescribed by your doctor.
 If you are not sure what medicines are safe, please call your doctor.

 Your doctor will usually prescribe a short course of antibiotics for your child after surgery.

 A postoperative visit is usually scheduled 3 to 4 weeks after surgery.
 Your doctor will check the palate to see how it is healing.

 Dissolving stitches are used to repair the palate.
 These stitches will slowly dissolve over 4 to 6 weeks.
 It is not unusual to see these stitches along the center of the palate even a month after surgery.

 In rare cases an opening will appear in the palate after surgery.
 This is called a fistula [FIS-chew-lah] and results from poor wound healing.
 If your child develops a fistula it may need to be repaired.
 Some small fistulas can be left alone until your child is older.
 Large fistulas may be repaired earlier.
 Your surgeon will wait at least 12 months after the initial palate repair before repairing any fistulas.

-Around your child’s first birthday Children’s Hospitals and Clinics of Minnesota will contact you to arrange for your first visit to the interdisciplinary cleft team.
+Around your child’s first birthday Children’s Minnesota will contact you to arrange for your first visit to the interdisciplinary cleft team.
 The general outline for comprehensive cleft care depends on whether your child also has a cleft lip.